Two lost children search for their mother

 Penny pulled at my hand.
 “Jack, let’s go.
 I don’t like her.
 She looks like an old witch lady.”

-Even though the woman was haggard, thin and ugly, for some reason I felt compelled to stay.
+Even though the woman was haggard, thin and ugly, for some reason I felt the urge to stay.

 “Maybe she can help us," I said.
 "She might even have seen Momma.”